TomSumner28/merchant-data/README.md

 The script automatically adjusts the Python path so it can be executed from the repository root without additional configuration.

 Then open `http://localhost:5000` in your browser.
 The application downloads the workbook from Google Sheets and displays the dashboard automatically.
 Ensure the environment variables mentioned above are set so the sheet can be retrieved.

+## Dashboard features

+The dashboard presents several visual reports:

+- Number of merchants in each deal stage
+- Merchants per region
+- Live merchants per sales rep
+- Average cashback across live merchants

+Charts are rendered using Chart.js and an AI question bar lets you ask quick queries such as "How many retailers does Lucy have live in the USA?".

 If you only want to preview the design without running the Flask server, open `index.html` in your browser.
 It links to a sample dashboard page with